rust-lang/rust/src/doc/rustc-dev-guide/src/ty-fold.md

-For example, the `TypeFolder` trait has a method [`fold_ty`](https://doc.rust-lang.org/nightly/nightly-rustc/rustc_middle/ty/fold/trait.TypeFolder.html#method.fold_ty) that takes a type as input a type and returns a new type as a result. `TypeFoldable` invokes the `TypeFolder` `fold_foo` methods on itself, giving the `TypeFolder` access to its contents (the types, regions, etc that are contained within).
+For example, the `TypeFolder` trait has a method [`fold_ty`](https://doc.rust-lang.org/nightly/nightly-rustc/rustc_middle/ty/fold/trait.TypeFolder.html#method.fold_ty) that takes a type as input and returns a new type as a result. `TypeFoldable` invokes the `TypeFolder` `fold_foo` methods on itself, giving the `TypeFolder` access to its contents (the types, regions, etc that are contained within).